Body Found In Waterfall Glen Forest Preserve In Darien Confirmed To Be Missing United Airlines Executive Jacob Cefolia

 DARIEN, Ill.
 (CBS) — A body found in the Waterfall Glen Forest Preserve in west suburban Darien has been confirmed to be that of missing United Airlines executive Jacob Cefolia.

-Cefolia had been missing for more than a year.READ MORE: 3 Killed, 22 Wounded In Weekend Shootings Across Chicago
+Cefolia had been missing for more than a year.READ MORE: Five Illinois Towns Ranked Among Best 100 Small Cities In America

 The DuPage County Forest Preserve District police said Sunday that a forensic odonatologist examined dental records and positively identified the body as Cefolia’s.
 The body was found on Friday.